dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ### Possible duplicates detection

-In both cases of registering a tracked entity instance, (with enrollment or without enrollment) the system will warn you for possible duplicates.
+In both cases of registering a tracked entity instance, (with enrollment or without enrollment) the system will start looking for possible duplicates.
-Note that, programs need to be correctly configured through the maintenance app for the duplicates warning to appear.
+Note that, programs need to be correctly configured through the maintenance app for the system to start detecting duplicates when enrolling a new person in a program.

 To configure a program through the maintenance app you will have to: